siunam321/CTF-Writeups/Bug-Bounty/Wordfence/how-i-found-my-first-vulnerabilities-in-6-different-wordpress-plugins-part-2/README.md

 Ok...
 To sum up, in order to exploit this unauthenticated RCE via race condition vulnerability, we need to:
 - Prerequisite: Guess user access and shortcode `file-manager` must already been setup by the adminsitrator
-- Steps:

 1. Get a valid nonce in from shortcode page/post
 2. Keep editing a random file via elFinder command `put` with content that contains `<?php` and whatever PHP code we want to execute
 3. Keep accessing the temporary file at path `wp-content/uploads/file-managertemp.php`
 4. Profit!

 To automate the above steps, I published a Proof-of-Concept Python script on my GitHub repository [CVE-2024-7627 PoC](https://github.com/siunam321/CVE-2024-7627-PoC):